Los Angeles Rams vs. Jacksonville Jaguars NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - Los Angeles' games this year have gone over the point total in 54.5% of its opportunities (six times in 11 games with a set point total).

-- Los Angeles is 4-4 against the spread and 7-1 overall this season when the team puts up more than 25.7 points.
+- Los Angeles is 4-4 against the spread and 7-1 overall in games when it records more than 25.7 points.

-- Los Angeles is 4-4 against the spread and 7-1 overall when the team piles up over 360.3 yards.
+- Los Angeles is 4-4 against the spread and 7-1 overall when the team amasses more than 360.3 yards.

 - This year, the Rams have turned the ball over 14 times, eight more than the Jaguars' takeaways (6).